Khouma Babacar bags brace as Alanyaspor secure victory over BB Erzurumspor | Goal.com

 Babacar featured for 73 minutes in the encounter before he was replaced by Salih Ucan.

-The Senegal international has now found the back of the net seven goals in 16 appearances across all competitions this season.
+The Senegal international has now found the back of the net seven times in 16 appearances across all competitions this season.

 Babacar will hope to continue with his eye-catching displays when Alanyaspor take on Erzurumspor in a Super Lig game on January 21.